Quality in a product or service is not what the supplier puts in. It is what the customer gets out and is willing to pay for. (Peter Drucker)

 It’s quite easy to spend £700-plus on a cricket bat.
 The marketing guys at the likes of Gunn & Moore, Kookaburra and Gray-Nicolls list some of the world’s best players as users of the top end of their ranges.
 To pay Ben Stokes to endorse these bats, the league cricketers are going to have to stump up money that in some cases is way beyond their pay grade.
 The fact that the world’s best batsman Steve Smith is happy to use a relatively modestly priced New Balance DC 1080 which retails at around £250 tells you everything you need to know about marketing techniques.

-Some Asian players in the league regularly travel to India, Pakistan and Sri Lanka to visit family and buy locally manufactured unbranded bats.
-After a match around five years ago I was invited to a demonstration in front of the pavilion where a captain showed me a range of bats that looked and felt similar to the £200-£300 bats that are popular among league cricketers.
+Some players in the league regularly travel to India, Pakistan and Sri Lanka to visit family and buy locally manufactured unbranded bats.
+A captain showed me a range of bats that looked and felt similar to the £200-£300 bats that are popular among league cricketers.
 The only difference was the price tag, the bats from Asia were up to 70 percent cheaper.

-From the best view in the house I see and hear these non-branded manufactured bats making the same cracking sound as the Ben Stokes-endorsed version.
-And when a batter finds the sweet spot in a glorious cover drive and the ball arrives at the rope in a flash.
+From the best view in the house I see and hear these non-branded manufactured bats making the same cracking sound as the Stokes-endorsed version.
+And when a batter finds the sweet spot in a glorious cover drive, the ball still arrives at the rope in a flash.
 Branded or unbranded, today’s bats are operated by seriously strong guys and this combo of muscle and bat weight send the ball a long way further than in my day.

-Yes, how people spend their money is not an umpire’s business, but if your level is second or third tier league cricket (the level I played at) then a cap of around £150 is more than enough.
+How people spend their money is not an umpire’s business, but if your level is second or third tier league cricket (the level I played and now umpire at) then a cap of around £150 is more than enough.
 The one and only bat I ever bought (£15 in 1973 and probably worth around £120 today) was more than enough for a bit-part cricketer like myself.
 As the greatest batsman in the history of the game demonstrated, a decent batsman can score runs using a cricket stump.

 The slabs of concrete are rewriting cricket’s laws of physics.
 Today’s defensive prod to point is yesterday’s firm drive.
 The only injury I have suffered to date while officiating was the straight drive that connected with my shin on the full, missing a bone by not much.
 By the time I reacted I was down and out.

-Proper batters (the ones who shines in Divs 2 and 3 and who may have an occasional outing for the firsts in the Premier League) need the concrete slab protein fix.
+Proper batters (those who shine in Divisions 2 and 3 and who may have an occasional outing for the firsts in the Premier League) need the concrete slab protein fix.
 These guys are in the gym five times a week to build up muscle to not only carry a weight that Precious McKenzie might have struggled with, but also to ensure that if they are paying north of £400 for a cricket bat, they may as well get the full value of the train fare.